 - Identify and create areas for parking.

-- Create a working medicine garden for traditional healers working with the “bossie” doctors of Westlake and Steenberg, working with experts in this field.
+- Create a working medicine garden for traditional healers from the First Nations People , working with experts in this field.

-- Create and maintain heritage and cultural programmes.
+- Create and maintain heritage and cultural programmes, particularly as pertains to First Nations People.

-- Create educational awareness within the Park pertaining to biodiversity, conservation, culture and heritage.
+- Create educational awareness within the Park pertaining to biodiversity, conservation, culture and heritage and climate mitigation.

-- Seek to create employment and opportunities for community members, particularly those from Westlake.
+- Create employment and opportunities for community members, particularly those from Westlake.

 - Provide opportunities for social upliftment through a Westlake-focussed craft market and the working herb and medicine garden.

-- Retain stands of existing pines for at least ten years as a canopy under which Afrotemperate, indigenous and non-invasive Mediterranean species can be grown.
+- Retain stands of existing pines as a shade canopy between which indigenous Afrotemperate species can be grown.
 This buffer zone to be adjacent to a parallel strip of low, fire-proof ground-cover juxtaposed to the central core of Cape Flats Sand Fynbos.

 - Create good visibility below 3 m and at the same time reduce fire risk beneath the treed canopy.